 - Enables deliveries to all properties.

-VicRoads designates some parts of our driving network as preferred traffic routes, forming a widely spaced grid across the whole of greater Melbourne.
-This enables people to drive at higher speeds (50 to 80 km/h) for the majority of their journey, with short distances at the start and end of the journey at lower speeds (30 or 40 km/h).
+VicRoads designates some parts of our driving network as Preferred Traffic Routes (PTRs), forming a widely spaced grid across the whole of greater Melbourne.
+This network enables people to drive at higher speeds (50 to 80 km/h) across Melbourne for the majority of their journey.
+The start and finish of each journey will most likely occur off the PTR network, on local streets at lower speeds (30 or 40 km/h).
 Owing to the widely spaced grid of preferred traffic routes, there are only a few in Yarra.
 The rest of our street network is prioritised to build wealth (shopping streets) or to provide access to properties (local streets).

 Instead, the solution is to offer alternatives – footpath, bicycle and public transport networks – so that people who are willing to ‘have a go’ with other modes are able to, thus freeing up space on our driving network for those who need to drive.
 In other words, investing in walking, cycling and public transport will help make Yarra better for drivers.